Child and teen therapy

 You're worried about your child!
-They are withdrawn, angry, moody, or having a hard time with change, a move, divorce, or death of a pet or other loved one.
+They are withdrawn, angry, moody, or having a hard time with a change, divorce, or death of a pet or other loved one.

-They seem to cry all the time or act out at home or school.
+They seem to cry or lash out all the time at home or school.
 They don't listen to you anymore.
 Their grades are slipping or they skip school altogether.
 They feel like they have no friends and that teachers don't like them.
 It's hard to get them to bed at night and hard to get them up in the morning.
 You want to help your child feel better, have friends, and do well.

 They can learn to share and then solve their troubles.

 They can get along better at home and school.

 Children often don't know how to verbally tell us what's wrong.
 So they act out, withdraw, do poorly in school, or behave differently than they used to.